 Since 2003, conversations between parents and kids have increased by 73 percent.
 During that same period, underage drinking has decreased by 50 percent.

 Unfortunately, addiction runs in my family, and I want my kids to understand that it’s something that can happen to anyone.
 To any family.
 For my family, alcohol addiction has been an ongoing struggle.
 As a child, I grew up on welfare.
 My mother was a single mom who battled many addictions.
 When she was well, she was wonderful, and when she relapsed, it was ugly.

 During that time, I was exposed to things no child should ever experience.
 I was shuffled around from my grandmother’s house to my cousin’s house and was blessed beyond belief to have a grandmother who provided the survival skills and the love a young lost girl needed.
 I don’t want something like that to ever happen to my children, or my future grandchildren, which is why our conversations are so important and may be different from the talks other families may have.

 Get Ready to Have the Talk

-Talking to my kids now about alcohol might seem premature, but having that discussion now, even in elementary school, can help them make smarter, better decisions as they grow up.
+Talking to my kids now about alcohol might seem premature (especially for my younger kids), but having that discussion now, even in elementary school, can help them make smarter, better decisions as they grow up.
 Starting these conversations early in childhood helps build a strong foundation and trust so that as they get older, they will continue to come to you with their questions.
 Of course, the conversation I have with one kid will not be the same as with another.